Iran top judge demands U.S. release assets, jailed Iranians

 On Friday, U.S. President Donald Trump urged Tehran to return Robert Levinson, an American former law enforcement officer who disappeared in Iran more than a decade ago, and release businessman Siamak Namazi and his father Baquer, jailed on espionage charges.

 Trump said Iran would face "new and serious consequences" if the three men were not released.
-U.S. authorities imposed new economic sanctions on Iran on Tuesday over its ballistic missile program.
+U.S. authorities imposed new economic sanctions on Iran on Tuesday over its ballistic missile programme.

 Earlier this month, Iran said another U.S. citizen, Xiyue Wang, a graduate student from Princeton University, had been sentenced to 10 years in jail for spying.